hashicorp/terraform-provider-azurerm/website/docs/d/cdn_frontdoor_firewall_policy.html.markdown

 * `enabled` - The enabled state of the CDN FrontDoor Firewall Policy.

-* `frontend_endpoint_ids` - The CDN Frontend Endpoints associated with this CDN FrontDoor Firewall Policy.
+* `frontend_endpoint_ids` - The CDN FrontDoor Profiles frontend endpoints associated with this CDN FrontDoor Firewall Policy.

 * `mode` - The CDN FrontDoor Firewall Policy mode.